-A CloudCenter user with admin permissions can import a VM listed in the Unmanaged into the Managed category.
+A Workload Manager user with admin permissions can import a VM listed in the Unmanaged into the Managed category.

-Imported VMs do not have any default Access Control Lists (ACLs) permission.
-Permissions are derived based on the importer's invitations when importing the VM – you may have permission to log into the VM imported to the CloudCenter platform but may not have permission (as a Cisco CloudCenter user) to upgrade the agent for this VM.
+Imported VMs do not have any default Access Control Lists permission.
+Permissions are derived based on the importer's invitations when importing the VM – you may have permission to log into the VM imported to Workload Manager but may not have permission (as a Workload Manager user) to upgrade the agent for this VM.

 The VMs displayed in this list includes the following VMs:

-The following screenshots displays a filtered list of CloudCenter Deployed VMs displayed in the Managed category.
+The following screenshot displays a filtered list of Workload Manager Deployed VMs displayed in the Managed category.

-Regardless of the default filter settings, the following information applies to the summary displayed at the top of the Virtual Machines page:
+Regardless of the default filter settings, the information in the following table applies to the summary displayed at the top of the Virtual Machines page:

 The total number of running VMs for the selected time period.

 The total number of running (billed) VMs for the entire deployment without any time restriction.

 This count includes VMs that display the ERROR / NOT REACHABLE status.